 All helmets worn in the men’s game must conform to ICC standards.
 In some countries like Australia, there are movements towards always making all batters in the domestic game wear a helmet against all types of bowling.
 This is something that the ECB are keen to enforce too.

 Female Cricket Players

 There were no pre-existing guidelines specifically for the female game nor are there any now.
-The only recommendation is that the helmet has been tested against a junior ball due to its smaller size.
+The only recommendation is that women’s cricket helmet has been tested against junior size balls due to the smaller size.

 Since the year 2000, the ECB published specific guidelines for under 18’s and the wearing of helmets.
-All batters and wicketkeepers standing up to the stumps, must wear a helmet with a faceguard.
+All batters and wicketkeepers standing up to the stumps, must wear a protective helmet with a faceguard.
 Initially, a parent or guardian could give consent for their child to NOT wear a helmet and that they would take full responsibility for any injury incurred.
-Fortunately, this option has been removed and the wearing of helmets is not the norm for under 18s.
+Fortunately, this option has been removed and the wearing of head protectors is not the norm for under 18s junior players.

 Helmet Manufacturers Compliant with ICC Regulations

-So, when buying a helmet, it is important to check that the helmet conforms to ICC regulations.
-The helmet should be labelled to show this, but this could be missing.
+So, when buying new helmets, it is important to check that the helmet conforms to ICC regulations.
+Compliant helmets should be labelled to show this, but this could be missing.
 Below is a list of helmet manufacturers that conform to ICC standards as of December 2019.

 Gunn & Moore

 Stanfor Cricket Industries